ASE G1 Maintenance & Lt. Repair Practice Test

 Answer B is wrong.
 Typically, when a tire is feathered across its tread, the tie rods are loose, or the vehicle needs to be aligned.
 The ball studs get loose in their sockets, allowing the tires to toe in/out as the vehicle travels down the road.

 Answer C is wrong.
-A worn CV joint makes a clicking noise while cornering.
+A worn CV joint clicks while cornering.

 12. A vehicle pulls to the left only while braking.
 Which of the following is causing this pull?